- Open enrollment for 2022 health coverage in Massachusetts: November 1, 2021 through January 23, 2022.

 - AllWays Health Partners (formerly Neighborhood Health Plan)

-- Tufts (Tufts HMO and Tufts Health Public Plan)
+- Tufts (plans sold by two separate entities: Tufts HMO and Tufts Health Public Plan)

 - Blue Cross Blue Shield of Massachusetts (BCBSMA)